oarcscience/ith.oarc.science/neu/celt/bim.md

----
-title: "The Barddas of Iolo Morganwg"
+# The Barddas of Iolo Morganwg
-titleh1: "The Barddas of Iolo Morganwg"
+<title>Intangible Textual Heritage: The Barddas of Iolo Morganwg</title>
----

 # The Barddas of Iolo Morganwg

 ### edited by J. Williams Ab Ithel